 3-B.9 E-1 Ramp - Inspection Area K on Figure D-1

-This area is located south of the National Guard Ramp.
-It includes two hangars for storage and maintenance of private aircraft.
+This area is located south of the National Guard Ramp, on the south side of Jordan Creek.
+The area includes two hangars for storage and maintenance of private aircraft.